How often are income distributions made?

 What deductions are made from the monthly income?

-Deductions are made for three three categories of costs:
+For properties let on an AST, deductions are made for three three categories of costs:

 Known monthly costs of a fixed nature, including management fees, ground rent, Assetz Exchange monitoring fee, etc. These will be deducted each month from the gross rental income before distribution to investors.